How Did the Romans Decorate Their Homes

 See also

-How to Blend Dance Pole With Home Decor
+How to Use Artificial Plants in Home Decor

 – **Portrait Busts**: Wealthy Roman families often had portrait busts of themselves or their ancestors displayed prominently in their homes.
 These busts served not only as decorative elements but also as a way to showcase the lineage and prestige of the family.